Ann C. Crouter

 Crouter's research focuses on the interface of work and family life in different populations and points of the life span.
 This research has been highly collaborative and interdisciplinary, and, as a result, she has worked hard to make the college a place where researchers can easily cross disciplinary and departmental lines to work together.
 Crouter is interested in how people's experiences at work shape not only their own health, development, and relationships, but those of other family members, including their children.
 She has also paid attention to how family experiences spill over and affect employees’ well-being and productivity on the job.
 In her conversations with faculty and staff members, students, and alumni, work-family issues are a frequent theme, making her substantive background in this area helpful in her role as dean.

-From 1988 to 2007, Crouter was a member of the Board of Directors of the Christian Children’s Fund (now ChildFund International), and from 2005 to 2006 she served as the chair of this international, non-governmental organization serving children, families, and communities in need around the world.
-She served for three years on the Executive Council of the Society for Research on Adolescence and currently sits on the National Collegiate Athletic Association’s (NCAA) Child Sexual Abuse Endowment Task Force.
+From 1988 to 2007, Crouter was a member of the Board of Directors of the Christian Children’s Fund (now ChildFund International), and from 2005 to 2006 she served as the chair of this non-governmental organization serving children, families, and communities in need around the world.

-Crouter and her husband have two children.
-Andy is a special-education teacher in St. Paul, Minnesota, and Sarah works for a non-profit organization in Carlsbad, California, near Camp Pendleton where her husband Chris works as a judge advocate.
+Crouter and her husband have two grown children.
+Andy is a special-education teacher in Minnesota’s Twin Cities where his wife Annaka teaches first grade in a bi-lingual program.
+Sarah and her husband, Christopher, live in Boulder, Colorado where Sarah manages a program to enroll low-income children and families in health care coverage and Chris works as an attorney.
 The entire family recharges its batteries in Wyoming, where Crouter’s mother and stepfather are ranchers.